DavidBootle/duplicate_remover/README.md

-# duplicate_remover
+# Duplicate Remover
-Removes duplicate files recursively from a specified drive or folder.
-Designed to work via command line.
+A python program that is designed to remove duplicate files recursively from a specified drive or folder using a command line interface.